flh3/CR2/SPSS/readme.txt

-The SPSS macro to accompany Huang, F. & Li, X. (2021).
+The SPSS extension to accompany Huang, F. & Li, X. (2021).
 Using cluster robust standard errors when analyzing group randomized trials with few clusters.
 Behavior Research Methods.

 For computing cluster robust standard errors with degrees of freedom adjustments in SPSS.
+If you have a large number of clusters (e.g., > 50), just use the CR0 (Liang & Zeger, 1986) or CR1 option with the HLM degrees of freedom (this makes it run quicker).

+If you have few clusters (e.g., < 50), use the CR2 option together with the Bell & McCaffrey dof adjustment.

+If you need to uninstall in the future:
+In SPSS, choose Extensions -> Utilities -> Custom Dialogue Builder (Compatibility mode)-> File -> Uninstall